DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 live up to the standards and remain a central component of the research landscape.

-University computing centers and supercomputing facilities need to receive earmarked resources for the support of sustainable software development.
+Computing centers and supercomputing facilities for research need to receive earmarked resources for the support of sustainable software development.
 This funding is necessary to provide continuous integration services, a hardware portfolio for development, testing and benchmarking